FileSure Defend is:

-- Search for trends - see usage trends by user-and then filter by time, file type, the program accessing the files, and much, much more.
+- Uncover trends.
+See usage trends by user and then filter by time, file type, the program accessing the files, and much, much more.
 The result?
-You find abnormalities you wouldn't have otherwise seen.
+You may discover unusual activity you wouldn't have otherwise seen.

 - Ensure data integrity - We use SQL-Lite which is a file-based data store so it is safe, simple to back up, and allows audit information to be pulled much faster than database retrieval.

-- All data at rest is both encrypted and compressed.
+- All data “at rest” is encrypted and compressed.

 Ensure consistency across organization

 - Intelligent and distributed rules management.
 You can define parent and children nodes and have the children obtain their rules from a specific parent.
-This makes it easy to have one rule set for one department/division of the company and another rule set for another.
+This makes it easy to have different rule sets for each department or division of the company.
 You also can create local "child" rules in addition to the rules being managed at the parent.

 Windows event log support

-- FileSure will watch and collect specific events, based on the event IDs, from the Windows event log and write them to the FileSure DataStore.
+- FileSure can watch and collect specific event IDs from the Windows event log and write them to the FileSure DataStore.
 You can also leverage the FileSure viewing, trend analysis, reporting, and alerting on these events just as you would for any FileSure logged activity.